AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/edit-programs.md

 ---
 product-area: programs
 navigation-topic: create and manage programs
-title: Edit programs
+title: Edit Programs
 description: You can edit information on programs that you have created, or that other users have created if they shared them with you.
+This article describes how you can search for, find, and edit a program, if you have the permissions to do so.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: 7dcdfc5a-3fc1-48a8-ae28-a6a0a458732e